 The cookie itself was a chocolate cookie, not particularly interesting, not a nice deep brownie like flavor, even though they said it was made with dark chocolate.
 Because it is a Deluxe cookie, it is much thicker than the classics.

 Like most Deluxe cookies, it clocks in a heavier calorie count, which is also expected due to the peanut butter, with 630 calories.
-A solid "meh" and not a cookie that I felt was worth eating.
-It might be better warm with a scoop of ice cream? **.
+A solid "meh" and not a cookie that I felt was worth eating unless warm and topped with ice cream. ** plain, *** with ice cream.

 This seasonal Deluxe was $5.45, a bit more than the rest of the regular Deluxe at $4.95.
 I can't imagine paying that much for this.